 A strong virtual culture starts with a sense of community, but establishing that can be a challenge.
 After all, without face-to-face interaction, it can be harder to build rapport and trust, and easy for team members to feel isolated.
 It’s important to create an environment where employees feel connected to each other and invested in the company’s success.

 Start by encouraging interaction and collaboration.
 Make it easy for employees to connect with each other and work together on projects.
-Use video conferencing, chat tools, and social media to facilitate communication and collaboration.
+Use video conferencing tools, chat tools, and social media to facilitate communication and collaboration.

 Be intentional about fostering a spirit of inclusion to ensure that everyone feels like they belong and that their voices are heard.
 Not everyone will be comfortable chiming in during an all-hands video call, for example.
 Asking for questions or input ahead of that call gives everyone a chance to share their perspectives.

 Encourage employees to participate in companywide events and activities, even if they’re not located in the same office.
 Encouraging teams to bond over shared interests outside work also can help build stronger relationships.

 It’s no secret that one of the key challenges of managing a virtual team is keeping employees engaged and motivated.
 Remote employees often work from home and may feel isolated from others, especially their colleagues.
 It’s up to HR leaders and team managers to create the spark of connection that ignites engagement.